-Whenever a judge or magistrate issues a temporary restraining order, they also schedule a permanent restraining order hearing.
-These hearing typically occur within 14 days of a temporary restraining order being issued and area meant to provide the accused perpetrator of domestic violence an opportunity to argue against having the restraining order made permanent.
+Whenever a judge or magistrate issues a temporary restraining order, under Colorado domestic violence laws, they also schedule a permanent restraining order hearing.
+These hearings typically occur within 14 days of a temporary restraining order being issued and are meant to provide the accused perpetrator of domestic violence an opportunity to argue against having the restraining order made permanent.

 At the permanent restraining order hearing the party seeking to have a restraining order imposed has the burden of proof which mean they must show by a preponderance of the evidence (more likely than not) that they are in imminent danger of further abuse or threats by the accused if the protection order is not made permanent.
 Therefore, it is important that the protected person is prepared for this hearing with exhibits and any possible witnesses.

 If a judge or magistrate determines sufficient evidence exists, a permanent restraining order will be issued restraining the offending party from engaging in the offensive conduct.
 If sufficient evidence does not exist, the temporary restraining order will be allowed to expire or dismissed, and no permanent restraining order will be issued.